 A semi-circle of 6m radius is drawn from the centre of each goal line.
 The extremities of these semi-circles should reach the goal line, barrier or wall, regardless of whether or not the goal posts encroach onto the playing area.

-A penalty mark is made 6.5 m from the midpoint between the goal posts.
+Within each penalty area, a penalty mark is made 6m from the midpoint between the goal posts.